-Microsoft Office 365 is one of the most valuable platforms for organizations as it provides a subscription-based emailing system without any initial investment on infrastructure.
-When it comes to adopting this cloud platform, there are different ways to migrate existing emails to Office 365 mailboxes.
+Microsoft Office 365 is one of the most valuable platforms for organizations as it provides a subscription-based emailing system without any initial investment in infrastructure.
+There are different ways to migrate existing emails to Office 365 mailboxes when it comes to adopting this cloud platform.
 Using these methods, administrators can migrate mailboxes from Exchange Server or another IMAP-enabled email system.
-Also, there is a method that allows Office 365 end users to import their emails, contacts, and other mailbox information to their mailboxes.
+The method also allows Office 365 end users to import their emails, contacts, and other mailbox information to their mailboxes.

 Here, we will discuss how you can migrate multiple email accounts to Office 365.
-But, before proceeding to that, there are some limitations that you must be aware of.
+Before proceeding to that, there are some limitations with the manual way you must be aware of.

 There are three types of migrations that can be performed from an Exchange Server.
 Below, we have mentioned these methods in detail: